-Although transferability of surveying services between countries is difficult there are things that FIG could promote to advance mobility on a practical level.
-To offer services across national borders surveyors need knowledge of national systems.
-From a pragmatic standpoint FIG could be the centre of a knowledge bank of how Surveying operates globally and make this knowledge available for practicing surveyors.
+- Although transferability of surveying services between countries is difficult there are things that FIG could promote to advance mobility on a practical level. - To offer services across national borders surveyors need knowledge of national systems. - From a pragmatic standpoint FIG could be the centre of a knowledge bank of how Surveying operates globally and make this knowledge available for practicing surveyors.

+MOBILITY
-A knowledge bank could be developed to contain the following three sets of data:

-Country profile - develop a country profiler for all FIG members clearly illustrating the routes to qualifying as a Surveyor;

-Data bank of mutual recognition - the FIG site already contains a mutual recognition site, this needs to be enhanced by a practical guide explaining how Surveyors can operate in different member countries;
+- A knowledge bank could be developed to contain the following three sets of data: - Country profile develop a country profiler for all FIG members clearly illustrating the routes to qualifying as a Surveyor; - Dta bank of mutual recognition the FIG site already contains a mutual recognition site, this needs to be enhanced by a practical guide explaining how Surveyors can operate in different member countries; - Data bank of top up requirements a data bank of top up qualifications is required to inform surveyors how they can convert their qualification to that of another institution.

-Accreditation and Quality Assurance - mobility of Surveyors across International Professional Institutions.

-Data bank of top up requirements - a data bank of top up qualifications is required to inform surveyors how they can convert their qualification to that of another institution.

-The key to disseminating this knowlege might be a 'FIG Mobility Web Site'.
-This could be a professional FIG mobility site with a member page updated annually.
-Like all databases this will live or die by its currency.
+- The key to disseminating this knowlege might be a 'FIG Mobility Web Site'. - This could be a professional FIG mobility site with a member page updated annually. - Like all databases this will live or die by its currency